Tharit Charungvat: Career

 He would hold this post for two and half years until mid-2009 when he began his Ambassadorship assignment abroad, which would see him posted to three important emerging economies successively until his retirement.
-He first returned to familiar territory by being appointed Ambassador of Thailand to the Republic of South Africa and accredited to ten additional countries in the Southern African region, namely Angola, Botswana, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Swaziland, Zaire and Zimbabwe.
+He first returned to familiar territory by being appointed Ambassador of Thailand to the Republic of South Africa and accredited to ten additional countries in the Southern African region, namely Angola, Botswana, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Swaziland, Zambia and Zimbabwe.
 During his time in South Africa, he worked to promote and expand trade, tourism and people to people ties between Thailand and southern Africa.
 Ambassador Charungvat then moved on at the end of 2011 to become Ambassador of Thailand to the Federative Republic of Brazil.
 Over one and a half years in Brazil, he worked to further enhance trade, business and investment ties between Thailand and Brazil.
 In late-2013 he was appointed to his final posting as Ambassador of Thailand to the Republic of Turkey and accredited also to Azerbaijan, Georgia, Macedonia and Turkmenistan.
 During his time in Turkey, which he held until his retirement in September 2016, he helped to promote synergy in security, investment and tourism cooperation, along with people-to-people relations between Thailand and Turkey.

 After retirement, he continues to receive important assignments from the Ministry of Foreign Affairs, including, among others, being elected to serve on the Ministry's Civil Service Sub-Commission.
 He also advises the Ministry on Ministry Reforms.

 At the national level, since 2017 he has been part of Thailand's 20 Years National Strategy Committee (NSC) as a member of the National Strategy Drafting Committee on Competitiveness Enhancement to develop Thailand's competitiveness strategy.

 In 2019, during Thailand's Chairmanship of ASEAN, which entailed hosting the ASEAN Summit and various ASEAN-related meetings, he was called upon to oversee the management and logistics of all ASEAN-related meetings hosted by Thailand throughout the year, including the Summit among ASEAN leaders in August and the Summit in November between ASEAN leaders and Dialogue Partners and other world leaders, including the Secretary-General of the United Nations.